A-Class Driving School's Online Driving Tutorials - The Right Reverse

-The chances of doing this are exceptionally slim.
+The chances of reversing around the corner to the right are exceptionally slim.
 In all my years of teaching, I've never had a student asked to perform this manoeuvre on test day.
 The reasons for this are numerous.
 The DSA isn't keen on inexperienced drivers being on the wrong side of the road for starters.
 You'll be on the wrong side for a long time, for half of it mostly hidden.
 The other big issue for me is that when completing this manoeuvre you would need to come back around 8-10 car lengths.
 The chances of there being a road this clear of parked up vehicles in minimal, especially living in a city like Bristol.
 With all this said, danger aside, I actually believe it's easier than the left reverse as you can actually see the pavement you're following the whole way round.

 1. The first step, as always is to POM before going anywhere.